 Orthodontic treatment is an investment of your money and time, so you don’t want to dive in headfirst with confirming that it can deliver the desired results.
 Smilelove has proven effective for many patients in the past, but their current lack of service and questionable business practices make them an ineffective option.

-Smilelove’s aligners use plastics from Essix, an experienced and trusted dental product supplier.
+Smilelove’s aligners used plastics from Essix, an experienced and trusted dental product supplier.

 Using quality materials is the first step toward producing durable and reliable aligners.
 For this reason, certain companies partner with reputable manufacturers to create their products.
-Candid, for example, works with ClearCorrect, the nation’s second-largest clear aligner manufacturer.
-Smilelove’s website indicates that their aligners use Essix-brand plastics.
+Smilelove’s website indicates that their aligners used Essix-brand plastics.
 Essix has been producing dental products since 2005 and is well-respected in the industry.

 Historically, the high price tag for braces and Invisalign has made getting straighter teeth a substantial financial burden.
 Making matters worse, health insurers seldom cover this type of treatment, and dental insurance will typically reimburse just a small fraction of the cost.

 Smilelove established themselves as a young company by offering frequently-discounted prices that ranked among the best in the business.
-Recently, they’ve suspended these discounts and even added a Complex Case Adjustment for more severe conditions.
-Still, their prices are about average for the industry.
+Still, their prices were about average for the industry.

-Smilelove’s price point is in line with the industry average and lower than a few competitors.
+Smilelove’s price point was in line with the industry average and lower than a few competitors.

-The total cost to purchase an aligner kit from Smilelove is $1895, which is pretty average for the industry.
-SnapCorrect’s $1749 starting cost and AlignerCo’s amazing $1145 price both have it beat.
-In the past, Smilelove offered frequent discounts and sales that gave customers $100 – $400 off and firmly entrenched them as one of the most affordable options.
-We don’t know, however, whether they will continue running these sales when they reopen for business.
+The total cost to purchase an aligner kit from Smilelove was $1,895, pretty average for the industry.
+SnapCorrect’s $1,749 starting cost and AlignerCo’s amazing $995 price both have it beat.
+In the past, Smilelove offered frequent discounts and sales that gave customers $100–$400 off and firmly entrenched them as one of the most affordable options.
+But since they’re no longer selling aligners, they’re not offering discounts either.

-As part of their new pricing model, Smilelove has also introduced a “Complex Case Adjustment.”
-If your assigned orthodontist determines that your case will take more than 40 aligners, Smilelove will add $300 to your treatment’s price, bringing the total to $2,195.
-This price is higher than every other home aligner company except Candid ($2,400) and byte At-Night ($2,245).
+As part of their revamped pricing model, Smilelove introduced a “Complex Case Adjustment.”
+If your assigned dentist or orthodontist determines that your case will take more than 40 aligners, they would add $300 to your treatment’s price, bringing the total to $2,195.
+This price is higher than any other at-home aligner, except Byte’s At-Night option $2,399.
+These are the same prices that Smile Away LLC lists currently: $1,895 for standard treatment with a $300 fee for complex cases.

-Smilelove also includes your first set of retainers and impression kit with the purchase price, which will save some money at the beginning and end of your treatment.
-Other services like SmileDirectClub do not include retainers in the initial price, and instead upsell the retainer at the end of treatment for around $100.
+Smilelove also included your first set of retainers and impression kit with the purchase price, which saved customers some money at the beginning and end of their treatment.
+Other services like SmileDirectClub do not include retainers in the initial price, and instead, upsell the retainer at the end of treatment for around $100.

 Smilelove has historically offered financing with 0% APR for all customers, no credit check required.

-While Smilelove is much cheaper than braces or Invisalign, not everyone has nearly $1,900 saved in a cookie jar or under their mattress.
-But in an effort to widen access to their aligners, Smilelove offers treatment financing with 0% APR to all customers.
-Recently, they announced that their financing options would no longer require a credit check, so everyone qualifies, regardless of credit score.
-To take advantage of this option, you will need to make a $250 down payment.
+While Smilelove was much cheaper than braces or Invisalign, not everyone has nearly $1,900 saved in a cookie jar or under their mattress.
+But to widen access to their aligners, Smilelove offered treatment financing with 0% APR to all customers.
+To take advantage of this option, you needed to make a $250 down payment.

 Aside from the cost, one of the biggest barriers to pursuing a more comfortable smile is traditional orthodontics’ heavy time commitment.
 Between work, family, friends, and hopefully some time for fun, we all lead busy lives.
 Your schedule might be packed full and monthly office visits aren’t likely how you would choose to spend your precious free time.